The Importance Of A Strong Corporate Culture

 - Incentives - Compensation that rewards those behaviours which support core values and expectations, whether financial or not, should be made available to all levels of employees.

-But beyond these, how exactly do you go about developing a good corporate culture or improving your existing company culture?
+But beyond these, how exactly do you go about developing a good culture or improving your existing company culture?
 Well, here are 6 simple steps you can take…

 - Establish regular work processes: Employees should share their work processes for specific tasks to establish a common way of working, saving time, conflict and questions.